 Choosing the right software to support your sales team can be difficult.
 Find out why a sales lead management software is a better solution than a CRM.

 There’s no complicated metric: Without salespeople, you don’t sell.
 Yet is still not uncommon to see managers put their CRM system first.
 Some believe that it’s the Holy Grail of the sales process.
 A magical piece of software that captures information and increases the number of sales.

 However, CRMs aren’t all they are cracked up to be and can cause CRM problems.
 In fact, they are the opposite and often act as a deterrent to salespeople.
 Using them can seem like information overload and have sales reps running for the hills.

-It’s understandable to see the appeal of a CRM for sales managers.
+It’s understandable to see the appeal of CRM software for sales managers.
 You want a method to track your team’s process, see who is close to landing deals, and identify where you can improve tactics.
 All that data your staff is entering could be useful in the future, too.

 CRM, however, is a software designed to collect every little detail about your customers.
 That’s great if you are looking for a customer management system to record every last interaction with your business.

 Unfortunately, many of the above points don’t come to fruition in a CRM because salespeople see it as a tool they need to fill in for management.
 They think it’s nothing more than a digitalized way of reporting to hierarchy.
 This means they are already against the idea of using one on a daily basis.
 Being forced to enter administrative data for a prospect that might never convert is a time-consuming activity that could be better spent cold calling prospects.